 - 3-chick order minimum, except State of Rhode Island

-- Cackle Hatchery doesn’t use artificial light, which is animal-friendly
+- Doesn’t use artificial light to encourage egg-laying, which is animal-friendly

 - 90% accuracy in sexed chicks

 - Small order fee of $20 for all orders under 15 birds

 - Additional shipping and handling fees depending on the number of chickens